patrickfatrick/marky-marked/README.md

 ```
 ## Undo/Redo

-Think of state as a snapshot of the data inside Marky Mark at any given time.
-Marky Mark stores up to 500 states, after which it starts clearing out the oldest states as states are created.
+Think of state as a snapshot of the data inside Marky Marked at any given time.
+Marky Marked stores up to 500 states, after which it starts clearing out the oldest states as states are created.
 So it's not infinite.

 The undo/redo buttons advance or go back five steps in the state timeline.
 So you effectively have 100 user-facing states at any given time that reflect 500 changes (keep in mind that typing a single character counts as a change).